My Story

 I felt unloved, unwanted and unprotected but knew all my sunshine, my baby girl, needed me to persevere and overcome.
 We did.
 We were incredibly fortunate and grateful to have our flat shortly after.

 Professionally, in 2026, I am pursuing a master’s conversion degree, MSc in Psychology.
-Expert by lived experience, I will use my story to sculpt a link between traumatic lived experiences, research, and creativity; attentive on altering pain into healing and enlightenment through introspective writing, psychological research essays, and pure, unabridged advocacy.
+Expert by lived experience, I will use my story to sculpt a link between traumatic lived experiences, research, and creativity; attentive on altering pain into healing and enlightenment through introspective writing, psychological research, and pure, unabridged advocacy.

 In the words of Maya Angelou, "And still I rise."